NXP-MCU-X-Lab/lpc_uart_server/README.md

-Note: There is a user space program which can be used (on arm64 platform) for function test and demo,if you use 32bit platform,please recompile the source. please see folder user_space_test_program/ for details.
+Note: There is a user space program which can be used (on arm64 platform) for function test and demo, if you use 32bit platform, please recompile the source. please see folder *user_space_test_program/* for details.

 ### Debug

 The device’s driver has added three attribute in sysfs to show the number of sending and receiving data (in bytes) and control the switch of loopback.
 The named “send_bytes” means the data ttyUSBx device has sent since usb serial device got enumerated.
 Similarly, the named “recv_bytes” means the data ttyUSBx device have received since usb serial device got enumerated.The "send_bytes" and "recv_bytes" only for read.
-The attribute of "loopback" can readed and writen , default value is 0(closed),if you want use loopback,execute command "echo 1 > loopback" ,otherwise "echo 0 > loopback".
+The attribute of "loopback" can readed and writen , default value is 0(closed), if you want use loopback,execute command "echo 1 > loopback" ,otherwise "echo 0 > loopback".